tdegeus/enstat/README.md

 ## Hallmark feature

-*enstat* is a library to facilitate the computation of
+*enstat* is a library to compute ensemble statistics **without storing the entire ensemble in memory**.
+In particular, it allows you to compute:

 *   [Ensemble averages (and their variance)](#readme-average);
 *   [Ensemble averages (and their variance) based on a certain binning of a quantity](#readme-binned);
 *   [Histograms of an ensemble](#readme-histogram).

-**without storing the entire ensemble in memory**.

-> Below you find a quick-start.
+Below you find a quick-start.
-> For more information, see the [documentation](https://enstat.readthedocs.io).
+For more information, see the [documentation](https://enstat.readthedocs.io).

 <div id="readme-average"></div>

 ## Ensemble average

-> The key feature is to store the sum of the first and second statistical moments and the number of samples.
+The key feature is to store the sum of the first and second statistical moments and the number of samples.
-> This gives access to the mean (and variance) at all times, while you can keep adding samples.
+This gives access to the mean (and variance) at all times, while you can keep adding samples.

-Suppose that we have 100 realisations, each with 1000 'blocks', and we want to know the ensemble average of each block:
+Suppose that we have 100 realisations, each with 1000 'items', and we want to know the ensemble average of each item:

 ```python
 import enstat